-The depreciation of the Turkish Lira against the U.S. dollar or other major currencies might adversely affect the financial condition of the Republic, such as through potential unhedged foreign currency positions of Turkish banks and the deterioration of bank asset quality.
+The depreciation of the Turkish Lira against the U.S. Dollar or other major currencies might adversely affect the financial condition of the Republic, such as through potential unhedged foreign currency positions of Turkish banks and the deterioration of bank asset quality.

 The Turkish corporate sector may also be susceptible to additional foreign exchange risk because a large volume of corporate loans is denominated in foreign currencies, resulting in additional risk if the Turkish Lira depreciates.
 Turkish corporate borrowers may not have sufficient foreign currency reserves or adequate hedging, particularly if Turkish Lira depreciation is compounded by macroeconomic factors that particularly impact certain sectors or clients (such as the potential combined impact of Turkish Lira depreciation and global oil price reductions in the energy sector).

 An exchange rate shock could have negative implications for the Turkish banking sector, the main lenders of corporate debt, as well as the credit quality of Turkish corporate entities.
-Accordingly, the Republic's economy faces risks associated with the refinancing of private sector external debt, which constituted 58.80% of the Republic's gross external debt as of the first quarter of 2020, which risks are exacerbated by Turkish Lira depreciation.
+Accordingly, the Republic's economy faces risks associated with the refinancing of private sector external debt, which constituted 56.8% of the Republic's gross external debt as of the fourth quarter of 2020, which risks are exacerbated by Turkish Lira depreciation.
 See "Recent Developments and Overview - Debt."

 In addition, depreciation of the Turkish Lira may increase the price of imported goods, which may increase the trade deficit and the CAD.
-Any significant depreciation of the Turkish Lira against the U.S. dollar or other major currencies might also have a negative effect on the Republic's ability to repay its debt denominated in currencies other than the Turkish Lira, including the amounts due under the notes.
+Any significant depreciation of the Turkish Lira against the U.S. Dollar or other major currencies might also have a negative effect on the Republic's ability to repay its debt denominated in currencies other than the Turkish Lira, including the amounts due under the notes.
 From time to time, the Turkish Lira may be subject to increased volatility.
 For example, on August 13, 2018, the Turkish Lira depreciated from TL 3.7652 per U.S. Dollar as at January 2, 2018 to TL 6.8798 per U.S. Dollar due to market volatility and tensions with the United States.
-For more information, see "Recent Developments and Overview ---- Foreign Policy and International Relations - United States."
-In connection with the volatility of the Turkish Lira, on August 13, 2018, the Central Bank introduced Turkish Lira and foreign exchange liquidity management measures in order to support financial stability and sustain the effective functioning of markets.
+For more information, see "Recent Developments and Overview - Foreign Policy and International Relations - United States."
+In connection with the volatility of the Turkish Lira, on the same day, the Central Bank introduced Turkish Lira and foreign exchange liquidity management measures in order to support financial stability and sustain the effective functioning of markets.
 On September 13, 2018, the Central Bank decided to increase the policy rate from 17.75% to 24%.
 After the Central Bank's decision, the Turkish Lira appreciated against the U.S. Dollar.

-After a series of rate cuts in the second half of 2019 and in the first half of 2020, the Central Bank decided to increase the policy rate from 8.25% to 10.25%.
-As of January 18, 2021 the Central Bank's policy rate was 17.00% and the exchange rate was TL 7.4952 per U.S. Dollar.
+After a series of rate cuts in the second half of 2019 and in the first half of 2020, the Central Bank decided to increase the policy rate from 8.25% to 10.25% in September 2020, from 10.25% to 15% in November 2020, from 15% to 17% in December 2020 and from 17% to 19% in March 2021.
+Since March 2021, the CBRT's policy rate has not been changed.
+As of June 28, 2021 the Central Bank's policy rate was 19.00% and the exchange rate was TL 8.7219 per U.S. Dollar.